yaroAmaro219/Nasa/README.md

 Your README.md must contain the following sections:
 - A working title for your app
-- **Descripntion** .4-5 sentences summarizing the functionality of your app.
+- **Description** .4-5 sentences summarizing the functionality of your app.
 Feel free to include what problem is your app solving.
 -- **Wireframes** Wireframes showing your app's layout on desktop, tablet, and **mobile**.
 These can be as lo-fi or as hi-fi as you want.
 You can either to put these in the README or upload them to your repository.
 - **API** What API you want to use and what information you want to get from it.
 - **Features** Write out what features you will need to build in order to meet MVP.